MH15/thewoods-blocklist-postgres/README.md

 ## 💁‍♀️ How to use

-- Install dependencies `yarn`
+- Install dependencies `npm install`
 - [Create a Railway project with the Postgres plugin](https://dev.new)
 - Connect to your Railway project `railway link`
-- Start the server `railway run yarn dev`
+- Start the server `railway run npm run dev`

 ## 📝 Notes

 The server started simply returns the current time in the database.
-The SQL query is located in `src/index.js`.
+The SQL query is located in `src/index.ts`.